Allogenic Stem Cell Therapy for Muscular Dystrophy in India

 3. Muscle Repair and Rebuilding:

-• In addition to regenerating new muscle cells, stem cells can promote the repair of muscle fibers by releasing growth factors and cytokines that stimulate the body’s natural healing processes.
+Besides the creation of new muscle cells, the stem cells may also contribute to the repairs of the damaged muscle fibers by secretion of growth factors and cytokines that energize the body’s natural recovery process.

 4. Enhanced Blood Supply (Angiogenesis):